Bringing Back NHL Arena Nicknames

 United Center (Chicago Blackhawks)

 “The Madhouse on Madison” is pretty cool, not to mention nostalgic; the old Chicago Stadium was dubbed this, as well.
-Can’t argue with history, not to mention three Cups in six seasons.
+Can’t argue with history, not to mention three Cups since 2010.

 Wells Fargo Center (Philadelphia Flyers)

 The Flyers’ Cup-winning teams are remembered fondly (by Flyers fans, at least) as the Broad Street Bullies, who played out of the now-demolished Spectrum.
-Given that the Wells Fargo Center is located on the same road, why not call the Flyers’ home “Broad Street”?
+Given that the Wells Fargo Center is located on the same road, why not call the Flyers’ home “Broad Street.”

 Xcel Energy Center (Minnesota Wild)

 Wikipedia tells me that “The X” is the local nickname for the Wild’s home ice.
 I’m just going to go ahead and stick with that, since I don’t know what a “Wild” is.
-Even if I did, where would they play, “The Woods”?
+Even if I did, where would they play, “The Woods?”

 Make It Your Own

-All kidding aside, there is nothing in this world that can quite measure up to the live hockey experience.
-A sport whose action is constant – and all of the food and beverages of other sporting events – being played in a venue with just the right amount of people.
+All kidding aside, there is nothing in this world that can quite measure up to the live hockey experience; a blindingly fast sport with constant action being played in a venue with just the right amount of people.
 The atmosphere, the fans, the game ops… NHL hockey is truly something that must be seen in person to be properly experienced.

-And make no mistake: the venues are an equally important part of this live hockey experience.
+And make no mistake: the venues are an equally important part of this experience.
 Even if modern facilities don’t measure up with regards to quirks, defects and eccentricities, an NHL arena is still very much what the fans make it.
 Nicknames breed affection.
 Affection breeds loyalty.
 Loyalty breeds memories.
 And memories last forever.